department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/README.md

 ## Mission

-Our mission is to create an accessible, modern, and secure online system for Accredited Representatives.
+Our mission is to create an accessible, modern, and secure online system for [Accredited Representatives](https://www.va.gov/resources/va-accredited-representative-faqs/).
 We aim to streamline the use of digital forms, providing a faster and smoother experience for both representatives and the Veterans they serve, ultimately improving the overall VA experience.

-## Product Resources
+## Project Resources

 ### Minimum Viable Product (MVP)